-Underwater Hockey is an underwater sport which is similar to hockey.
+Underwater Hockey is an underwater sport that is similar to hockey.
 This game is usually played in a swimming pool, where the players push a puck along the bottom.
 This game is also called Octopush (in the UK) and UWH.

 The teams have up 10 members each, with 6 playing the competition.
 The game consists of two halves, usually ten to fifteen minutes each half.
 Players wear snorkels and have to come up for air every now and then.